eformat/openshift-mastodon/README.md

 ```
 ### Generate Secrets for your mastodon

+Prior to deploying, you should update and keep these secret.

-The default values were created as follows, you should update and keep these secret:
+The default values were created as follows:

 ```bash
 -- generate a SECRET_KEY_BASE